FireFly: A High-Throughput Hardware Accelerator for Spiking Neural Networks with Efficient DSP and Memory Optimization

-When using a larger xczu7ev device, all the inference performances listed above are improved by $\times 4$ because xczu7ev supports higher parallelism and has a peak performance of 5.523TSOP/s.
+Note that our chosen device, xczu3eg, is an edge device having the fewest resources among all the listed hardware, but still, FireFly shows significant improvement in all these benchmarks.
+When using a larger xczu7ev device, all the inference performances listed above are improved by $\times 4$ because xczu7ev supports higher parallelism and has a peak performance of 5.523 TOP/s.
 Our system also supports multiple heterogeneous cores running different SNN models concurrently.
 When targeting xczu5ev, two FireFly cores can be deployed independently to support multiple real-world tasks.